laminas/laminas-filter/docs/book/v3/standard-filters.md

 In the above example, the uncompressed string is compressed, and is then written into the given archive file.

-> ### Existing Archives will be overwritten
+WARNING: **Existing Archives will be overwritten**
->
-> The content of any existing file will be overwritten when the given filename
-> of the archive already exists.
+The content of any existing file will be overwritten when the given filename of the archive already exists.

 When you want to compress a file, then you must give the name of the file with its path: